Snohomish County hillside giving way five years after warning

 "I felt like it was kind of brushed under the rug.
 So I'd like to see some studies and have some clear communication with Snohomish County, and have some clear idea of what we're looking at here," Dascher-Watkins said.
 "I need to know what's going on and is this anything I need to be concerned about.
 I mean, I don't want to say it's another Oso, but after that, it freaks you out."

-In March 2014 a hillside gave way about 25 miles away in the Snohomish County town of Oso, killing 43 people.
+In March 2014, a large hillside collapsed about 25 miles away in the Snohomish County town of Oso, killing 43 people.
 It remains the deadliest landslide in American history.

-Snohomish County's Deputy Director of Public Works Doug McCormick says he is aware of the slide and a geo-technician has examined the site.
-McCormick says his crews are monitoring the area at least three times per week.
+Snohomish County's Deputy Director of Public Works Doug McCormick said he is aware of the slide and a geo-technician has examined the site.
+McCormick said his crews are monitoring the area at least three times per week.

 "Right now, though, it doesn't look like it would turn into a large scale slide," McCormick said.